ALucek/NeedleInAVidStack/README.md

 Todo:
 - Better interface
 - Clean up input/output methods
+- Pressure test with long/many videos
+- Recognize when files have been processed already/exisiting but yet to be processed audio/video
 - Fix weird error when uv runs streamlit app

 ## License